nanobox-io/nanobox-guides/articles/php/nette/configure-nette.md

     php[error]: /data/var/log/php/php_error.log
     php[fpm]: /data/var/log/php/php_fpm.log
     nette[error]: /app/storage/logs/nette.log
+    nette[exception]: /app/storage/logs/exception.log

 worker.main:
   # the path to a logfile you want streamed to the nanobox dashboard
   log_watch:
     php[error]: /data/var/log/php/php_error.log
     nette[error]: /app/storage/logs/nette.log
+    nette[exception]: /app/storage/logs/exception.log
 ```

 You can visit the [log_watch](https://docs.nanobox.io/boxfile/web/#custom-logs) doc for more information about this node.

 ## Migrate Schema
 To migrate your schema you can add a `before_live` hook, which will run just before the new instances are started.
+You can use for example package [Zenify/DoctrineMigrations](https://github.com/Zenify/DoctrineMigrations) to use migrations in Nette.

 #### Add a deploy hook
 In your existing boxfile.yml add the following code: